glueckkanja/gk-modernsharemigrator/README.md

 # Modern Share Migrator

 ## Deployment
-### Register an application in Azure Active Directory
+### Register Modern Share Migrator in Azure Active Directory

 #### Add a new app registration in Azure Active Directory
 1. Login to your [Azure Portal](http://portal.azure.com/) with an Admin Account.